Bill Ackman: Herbalife short

 In December 2012, Ackman announced that Pershing Square had made a $1 billion short bet against Herbalife, a maker of weight-loss and vitamin supplements, calling the company a "pyramid scheme".

 A few months after Ackman's initial comments, billionaire investor Carl Icahn challenged Ackman's comment during a dual appearance by Ackman and Icahn on CNBC, during which both men insulted each other.
 Following this, Icahn announced a stake in Herbalife in January 2013.
 Over the following years, Icahn continued to buy Herbalife shares to combat Ackman's short.

 Ackman's Pershing Square funded a persistent public relations campaign against Herbalife in an attempt to pressure state and federal regulators to investigate the company.
 He hired numerous lobbying firms, and had his team organize protests and letter writing campaigns.
 Ackman also paid organizations to help find victims of Herbalife, and personally lobbied Senator Linda Sánchez and the office of Senator Ed Markey, both of whom later sent letters to federal regulators.
 Following this campaign, the Federal Trade Commission initiated an investigation into Herbalife.
 Other regulators and law enforcement also got involved.
 In April 2014, Reuters reported that the FBI conducted a probe into Herbalife and reviewed documents obtained from the company's former distributors.
-On March 12, 2015, it was reported that federal prosecutors and the FBI were probing whether some people hired by Ackman made false statements in an attempt to encourage investigations and lower Herbalife's stock; Ackman was quoted that he would not back down from his claims against Herbalife.
+On March 12, 2015, it was reported that federal prosecutors and the FBI were probing whether some people hired by Ackman made false statements in an attempt to encourage investigations and lower Herbalife's stock.
+Ackman was quoted that he would not back down from his claims against Herbalife.
 Neither Ackman nor Pershing Square were subpoenaed.
-The FBI probes affecting Herbalife and Ackman both failed to find sufficient evidence and were not pursued further.
+The FBI probes into Herbalife and Ackman both failed to find sufficient evidence and were not pursued further.

-Multiple Federal and State agencies found that Herbalife committed wrongdoing.
-In July 2016, Herbalife settled with the Federal Trade Commission, agreeing to pay $200 million and restructure its business practices in exchange for avoiding being labelled as a pyramid scheme.
-The FTC found that Herbalife "deceived consumers" and that "the small minority of distributors who do make a lot of money are compensated for recruiting new distributors."
-In 2019, Herbalife paid the SEC $20 million to settle charges that it made false and misleading statements about its China business model.
-In 2020, Herbalife paid more than $122 million after the Department of Justice and SEC found Herbalife "falsif[ied] books and records and provide[d] corrupt payments and benefits to Chinese government officials for the purpose of obtaining, retaining, and increasing Herbalife's business in China."
-In 2022, Herbalife paid $12.5 million settled a case of alleged RICO violations.

 In November 2017, Ackman said that he had covered his short-sell position, but would continue to bet against Herbalife using put options.
 On February 28, 2018, Ackman exited his near billion-dollar bet against Herbalife at a loss.